-KPMG Hungary Ltd. is affiliated with KPMG International Cooperative ("KPMG International").
+KPMG Korea is affiliated with KPMG International Cooperative ("KPMG International").
 KPMG International is a Swiss cooperative which is a legal entity formed under Swiss law.
-It is the entity with which all the member firms of the KPMG network are affiliated.
-Further details about KPMG International and its business activities, including our relationship with it, are available in section 'Governance and leadership' to the KPMG International Transparency Report.
+It is the entity with which all the member firms of KPMG network are affiliated.
+Further details about

+KPMG International and its business activities, including our relationship with it, are available in Appendix 1 to the KPMG International Transparency Report.

-KPMG Hungary is part of a global network of professional services firms providing Audit, Tax, and Advisory services to a wide variety of public and private sector organizations.
+KPMG Korea is a part of a global network of professional services firms providing Audit, Tax, and Advisory services to a wide variety of public and private sector organizations.
 KPMG International's structure is designed to support consistency of service quality and adherence to agreed values wherever its member firms operate.